MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 #### How does that work with the underlying platform?
 Where do they persist?

-They only persist in memory (asic/soc).
+They only persist in memory (ASIC/SOC).

-#### Are QR Codes saved at the ‘space’ level or app level?
+#### Are QR codes saved at the ‘space’ level or app level?
 It seems to me it is beyond app?

-QR Codes are saved at the system level in driver session, or boot session on HoloLens.
+QR codes are saved at the system level in driver session, or boot session on HoloLens.

 ### From a plugin standpoint, what should I do?
 My plugin right now is configured for x64.
 Is the DLL OK to just reconfigure in Unity as x86?